50 inch TV Reviews – (Updated 2019) Best Guide for 49 inch – 50 inch 4K TVs for Sale – Buy a 49″ or 50″ Smart, Flat

 Finally, we should briefly mention WiFi.
 It’s not quite up to the task of streaming 4K content from one device in your home to the other, but it is useful for mirroring non-4K content from smartphones and tablets to the 4K TV and vice versa.
 This is useful for sharing videos and also enjoying them through the giant upscaled display of the TV screen instead of on a tiny mobile device.

 Smart TV Platforms

 All major 4K TV brands offer smart TV functionality of one caliber or another on their 4K TVs regardless of model.
 This is one of the oldest 4K TV features in existence and it’s crucial for access to the streaming content apps we mentioned above and their entertainment.
-Sony 4K TVs come with Google’s own Android TV smart OS, LG models come with the company’s superb WebOS 3.5 smart platform (the recent replacement to the also excellent WebOS 3.0) and with Samsung 4K models you get your hands on the company’s Tizen smart platform.
-Other 4K Television brands all offer their own versions of the same essential technology, with smart platforms such as the fairly new but astinishingly good Roku TV smart platform becoming increasingly popular among many budget ultra HD televsion models from a number of manufacturers.
+Sony 4K TVs come with Google’s own Android TV smart OS, LG models come with the company’s superb WebOS platform and with Samsung 4K models you get your hands on the company’s Tizen smart platform.
+Other 4K Television brands all offer their own versions of the same essential technology, with smart platforms such as the fairly new but astonishingly good Roku TV smart platform becoming increasingly popular among many budget ultra HD television models from a number of manufacturers.

 The best smart platforms on the market also come with features like gesture and voice control and a majority of smart platforms include full web browsing capacity.

 Currently, the three best smart TV platforms we’ve reviewed are LG’s WebOS, Samsung’s Tizen Smart Hub platform and Sony’s Android TV platform, with Roku’s Roku TV smart TV platform giving them all serious competition.